 - 5.1.
 FSB acknowledges to role of social media in the proliferation of extremist views and the radicalisation of vulnerable individuals.
-The school subscribes to DfE briefings and training to maintain awareness of prevailing social media risks. - 5.2.
+FSB subscribes to DfE briefings and training to maintain awareness of prevailing social media risks. - 5.2.
 FSB may monitor, record, and block, the use of social media sites and apps where it considers there is risk that a person has been radicalised or drawn into terrorism.
-In determining whether content viewed, shared or posted falls under this category the school will consider: - Whether there are any indications that the person is supportive of terrorism, violent extremism, or is espousing hateful/harmful views that may suggest that they are vulnerable to radicalisation; - Whether there is any clear trigger whether comments, or patterns of behaviour, or evidence of engagement with harmful material that would justify intervention - 5.3.
-Posting, sharing, or downloading terrorist or extremist materials may be a criminal offence under the Counter Terrorism and Security Act 2015 and FSB will cooperate fully with the authorities when asked to do so. - 5.4.
-Students and staff must also be aware of the school's expectation of them to exemplify its values in their interactions on social media during their studies or employment https://fsb.ac.uk/british-values.
+In determining whether content viewed, shared or posted falls under this category FSB will consider: - whether there are any indications that the person is supportive of terrorism, violent extremism, or is espousing hateful/harmful views that may suggest that they are vulnerable to radicalisation; - whether there is any clear trigger whether comments, or patterns of behaviour, or evidence of engagement with harmful material that would justify intervention - 5.3.
+Posting, sharing, or downloading terrorist or extremist materials may be a criminal offence under the Counter Terrorism and Security Act 2015 and FSB will cooperate fully with the authorities when required to do so.